Operating System Services: A Complete Guide

 2. Program Execution

-In a multi-user environment, the OS efficiently manages multiple running processes, allocating CPU cycles based on priority and scheduling policies.
-In addition, the operating system implements mechanisms to deal with normal or abnormal termination of programs so that - if a program is terminated due to an error or by the user - the OS performs the necessary cleanup when the program exits unexpectedly.
+In multi-user environments, the OS efficiently manages multiple running processes, allocating CPU cycles based on priority and scheduling policies.
+The OS implements mechanisms to handle both normal and abnormal program termination, performing necessary cleanup when programs exit unexpectedly.

 3. I/O Operations in Operating Systems